Fractured membranes under determinant constraints: the case of cohesive surface energies: Introduction

 \item $\psi(z,\nu) = \psi(-z,-\nu)$ ; \item $\psi$ is upper semicontinuous on $(\mathbb{R}^3 \setminus \{0\}) \times \mathbb{S}^2$. \end{enumerate} We may extend $\psi$ to a function defined on $(\mathbb{R}^3 \setminus \{0\}) \times \mathbb{R}^3$ by positive $1$-homogeneity, namely

 Since assumptions $(B_1)$--$(B_5)$ remain valid for the extended function, from now on we may regard $\psi$ as defined on $\mathbb{R}^3 \setminus \{0\} \times \mathbb{R}^3$.

 Assumptions $(B_1)$ and $(B_3)$ together imply continuity of $\psi$ in $z$.
 We remark that $(B_3)$ yields a uniform positive lower bound $\psi(z,\nu) \ge C_3 > 0$ for all $z \neq 0$: our framework thus models \emph{cohesive fracture with activation threshold}, intermediate between Griffith's theory~\cite{griffith1921rupture} (where $\psi$ is independent of $[u]$) and Barenblatt's model~\cite{barenblatt1962equilibrium} (where $\psi(z,\nu) \to 0$ as $|z| \to 0$).
 The latter regime, which lacks the compactness properties guaranteed by $(B_3)$, remains an interesting open problem.
-Finally, if $\varphi(z) = 1 + |z|$, the coercivity in $(B_3)$ allows one to work directly in $SBV^p(\Sigma_\rho;\mathbb{R}^3)$ rather than $GSBV^p$.
+We observe that if $\varphi(z) = 1 + |z|$, the coercivity in $(B_3)$ allows one to work directly in $SBV^p(\Sigma_\rho;\mathbb{R}^3)$ rather than $GSBV^p$.
+Finally, assumption $(B_2)$ is used in the proof of the lower bound, which relies on a result from \cite{cagnetti2019gamma}.